 WELCOME TO LJUBLJANA

 In Ljubljana the old meets the new; and it seems that history has spent all of the settlement's five millennia preparing it to become the nation's capital.
 It has managed to retain traces from all periods of its rich history; from the legacy of Roman Emona; through to the Renaissance, Baroque and Art Nouveau periods characterised in the house fronts and ornate doorways of the city centre, the romantic bridges adorning the Ljubljanica river, the lopsided rooftops and a park reaching deep into the city centre.
-Here eastern and western cultures met; and the Italian concept of art combined with the sculptural aesthetics of Central European cathedrals.
+Here eastern and western cultures meet.

-For the people of Ljubljana culture is a way of living and thinking and is very much a part of everyday life.
 Over 10,000 cultural events take place in the city every year, among which there are 10 international festivals.
 The inhabitants of Ljubljana and its visitors can admire artists from all the different fields - from music, theatre and fine arts to the alternative and avant-garde.
-In warmer months, the tables and chairs of the numerous cafés fill the banks of the Ljubljanica and the old city markets.
-It is here, after an almost obligatory Saturday visit to the Ljubljana market or the Sunday flea market, that the locals meet for a morning coffee or for an evening chat with friends.

-In short: Ljubljana is a city that people often return to, be it because of work or because of pleasant memories of previous visits.
-It is similar to a number of other pleasant European cities - yet it is different - and if you want to be fully assured that Ljubljana is an interesting, pretty and friendly place then just ask the locals - they love it.
-And with a name that, according to one theory, means beloved, how could they do otherwise?
+Ljubljana is a city that people often return to, be it because of work or because of pleasant memories of previous visits.
+It is similar to a number of other pleasant European cities - yet it is different.
+As its name, according to one theory, means beloved, we believe attending our Conference in Ljubljana will become your cherished memory.

-Arriving to Ljubljana by car is easy.
+Ljubljana is situated close to many cities in Europe.
 Listed below are distances to some nearby cities:

 - Trieste (Italy) - 95 km